ContextLab/hypertools/readme.md

 <h3>Contributing code</h3>

-The preferred way to contribute to Hypertools is to fork the main repository on GitHub, then submit a pull request.
+The preferred way to contribute to HyperTools is to fork the main repository on GitHub, then submit a pull request.

 + If your pull request addresses an issue, please use the title to describe the issue and mention the issue number in the pull request description to ensure a link is created to the original issue.